Domestic Shipping in Singapore

 All post offices have been closed, and only home deliveries are being provided by the reduced staff, with appropriate steps taken to protect employees and customers.
 These measures will result in delays to deliveries, quality of service for all types of inbound and outbound mails is affected, and service delivery standards cannot be guaranteed.

-Hong Kong, China – Lifting of measures to limit the spread of COVID-19
+Hong Kong, China – New measures to limit the spread of COVID-19

 Hungary – Measures to limit the spread of COVID-19